mogomez967/StarWarsAPI/README.md

     - You will be prompted to sign-in (if not already) or sign up.
 Follow the instructions to        do so as this is the easiest way to run my project.
 3. It will ask you to name the forked project which you may choose to do so if desired.
 Otherwise, continue with the fork.
 4. The project should run automatically but just in case, there is a large green button at the top of the page that says _Run_.
-5. Once the project has ran, a tab should appear to the right called _Webview_.
+5. Once the project has ran, a tab should appear called _Webview_.
 This is the result of my project but in a smaller view.
 6. To see a larger, full view, look for the green text in the url bar of the _Webview_ tab.
 7. Click on this green text and it will open up more information such as _Listening on ports:_ and a _Dev URL_.
 Select the green dev url and it will open up a new tab showing my app on a dedicated, full webpage.
 8. From there, navigate by using the navbar or selecting the images on the Homescreen.